 When contractors work on your property, they expect to get paid.
 If you don’t pay (or if a contractor fails to pay subcontractors—even though that’s not your fault), workers can file a mechanic’s lien with the county recorder’s office.

 If somebody wins a lawsuit against you, they may become a creditor.
-If they can’t collect immediately, they might have the right to file a lien against property you own.
+If they can’t collect immediately, they might have the right to file a lien against the property you own.
 The lien ensures that damages will eventually be paid when you can’t pay out of pocket.